Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 ### 2. Painting weights

 In the case of the AdnSimshape use the Maya Paint tool to setup and paint its paintable weight attributes.
-In this section painting the *Attraction Force* weights will be exposed, as this is the value that dictates how much of each simulated vertex should follow the animation.
+The most important paintable map is the *Attraction Force* as this is the value that dictates how much of each simulated vertex should follow the animation.
 This value is flooded by default to 1.0, meaning that by default the simulated mesh will follow completely the animation, without displaying dynamics.

 In high deformation areas, such as around the mouth or under the eyes, add medium to low values (in this case painting with a value of 0.4).